Joe Sacco (ice hockey)

-Joseph William Sacco (born February 4, 1969) is an American former National Hockey League player and currently an assistant coach for the Boston Bruins.
+Joseph William Sacco (born February 4, 1969) is an American professional ice hockey coach and former player who is an assistant coach for the New York Rangers of the National Hockey League (NHL).
 His younger brother David Sacco also played in the NHL.

-Career

 Playing career

 As a youth, Sacco played in the 1982 Quebec International Pee-Wee Hockey Tournament with the Boston Braves minor ice hockey team.
+He played ice hockey for Medford High School in Massachusetts.

-Drafted in the 1987 NHL Entry Draft by the Toronto Maple Leafs, Sacco played for Boston University before joining the Leafs.
+Drafted in the 1987 NHL entry draft by the Toronto Maple Leafs, Sacco played for Boston University before joining the Maple Leafs.
 Sacco also played for the Mighty Ducks of Anaheim, New York Islanders, Washington Capitals, and Philadelphia Flyers.
-In 738 NHL games, he had 94 goals and 119 assists.
+In 738 NHL games, he recorded 94 goals and 119 assists.